thedude0606/options_copy_TB/DECISIONS.md

 ### 4. Pipeline Pattern
 **Decision**: Implement pipeline pattern for feature engineering and data processing.
 **Rationale**: The pipeline pattern provides a clean way to chain multiple data processing steps together, improving code organization and reusability.

+### 5. Adapter Pattern
+**Decision**: Use adapter pattern for the options symbol parser.
+**Rationale**: The adapter pattern allows the system to work with different option symbol formats by converting them to a standardized format, improving flexibility and compatibility.

 ## Important Implementation Decisions